Chemical Dependency Professional Requirements in Washington

 • Understanding addiction

-• Treatment methods
+• Treatment methods and modalities

-• Addiction placement/ discharge criteria/ continuing care
+• Addiction placement, discharge criteria, and continuing care

 • Treatment planning